Enzujp/hundred_days/README.md

 Finally, the "Userprofile" app contains usercontrol logic, allowing for signups, signin, and containing access to User accounts, where they can see their Language(s) and progress.

-This has been a solo project, but help is welcomed on the front-end.

 Author- JP